dhansel/VersaTerm/README.md

 Some limitations for the terminal arise from the Pico's limited processing power:

 - Max 80 columns per row (no 132 column support)
-- Font characters must be 8 pixels wide (original VT100 was 9 pixels)
+- Font characters must be 8 pixels wide (original VT100 was 10 pixels), height can be 8-16 pixels
 - 16 Ansi colors only (no 8-bit or 24-bit color support)
+- No smooth scrolling (emulated via delayed scrolling)

 ## Uploading the VersaTerm firmware to the Raspberry Pi Pico